John J. Abell, Jr. came to St Joseph in 1854 when St Joseph's population was about 1500 people.

 For 15 years after it was formally opened.
 Mr Abell was in charge of the hotel as proprietor

 During all these years, it maintained a good reputation and was considered one of the best hotels

 in the West.
 After a time, Mr Abell sold the hotel

-It was opened and kept for some time by Loundsberry.
+It was reopened and kept open for some time by Loundsberry

-Shackleford and Hughes soon after succeeded him in the propriertorship.
+Shackleford and Hughes soon after succeeded him in the proprietorship